 (a) When a request for access to records has been denied in whole or in part; where a requester disputes a determination that records cannot be located or have been destroyed; where a requester disputes a determination by a disclosure officer concerning the assessment or waiver of fees; or when a component fails to respond to a request within the time limits set forth in the FOIA, the requester may appeal to the Solicitor of Labor.
 The appeal must be filed within 90 days of the date of the action being appealed.

-(c) The appeal should be addressed to the Solicitor of Labor, Division of Legislation and Legal Counsel, U.S. Department of Labor, 200 Constitution Avenue NW., Room N-2428, Washington, DC 20210.
+(c) The appeal should be addressed to the Solicitor of Labor, Division of Management and Administrative Legal Services, U.S. Department of Labor, 200 Constitution Avenue, NW., Room N-2428, Washington, DC 20210.
+Appeals also may be submitted by e-mail to firstname.lastname@example.org.
+Appeals submitted to any other e-mail address will not be accepted.

 The Solicitor of Labor, or designee, will review the appellant's appeal and make a determination de novo whether the action of the disclosure officer was proper and in accordance with the applicable law.